 DOWNLOAD THE 5 SECOND RULE PDF FOR FREE!

-Anxiety is what happens when your habit of worrying spirals out of control.
-The key to beating anxiety is understanding it.
-If you can catch it right as it kicks in and reframe it, you’ll stabilize your thoughts before your mind escalates it into full blown panic.
+If you can catch it right as it kicks in and reframe it, you’ll stabilize your thoughts before your mind escalates it into a full blown panic.
 And over time, as you use the 5 Second Rule over and over, your anxiety will weaken and become what it started—out as simple worries.
 As you just learned, the habit of worry is easy to break.

 Redirect the anxious energy